LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/Skeleton.rst

    this memory structure.
 See :numref:`ARKODE.Usage.SPRKStep.Initialization` for details.

 #.
-Specify time step size or adaptivity module
+Specify time step size

    Call :c:func:`SPRKStepSetFixedStep()` to set the fixed time step size.
    .. or :c:func:`SPRKStepAdaptivityFn()` to specify either a fixed time-step